 Travelling with a baby

-It’s been over 10 years since we don’t celebrate Christmas home or in any traditional sort of way.
-We started in 2005 in Cuba and being spoilt with 7 years old rum, white beaches and amazing diving, we decided that’s the way to go.
+It’s been over 10 years since we don’t celebrate Christmas at home or in any traditional sort of way.
+2005 we started our Christmas getaways traditions in Cuba and being spoilt with 7 years old rum, white beaches and amazing diving, we decided that’s the way to go.

 In Havana we’ve been particularly spoilt at Christmas with a Buena Vista Social Club in Hotel National – one of the best Xmas presents to ourselves up to these days!